 Income-Contingent Repayment (ICR)

 ICR stands out from many of the other plans because of its flexibility.
 ICR follows the same principle that the other income-driven repayment plans follow but has one major difference: you don't need to prove financial hardship to be eligible.
 This makes it easier for someone to get an ICR.
 This plan offers a 25-year repayment term, in which forgiveness will be offered on the remaining amount.
 The monthly payments will be no more than 20% of your discretionary income as well as no more than what a monthly payment would be on a fixed 12-year repayment plan, according to Federal Student Aid.
 One major drawback when looking into ICR is that they also consider a spouse’s income.
-When applying to get Income-Contingent Repayment, they will take into account your spouse’s income in addition to yours and this means your monthly payments may increase.
+When applying to get income-contingent repayment, they will take into account your spouse’s income in addition to yours, which means your monthly payments may increase.

 Pay As You Earn (PAYE)